 The biggest challenge in building up a political party of the people of Kashmir, essentially its downtrodden and toiling people is the sanctity that the existing political formations enjoy and the way they try to dismiss the opponents of their methods and policies.

 A large section of the pro-independence politicians of Kashmir, if not all, is keen to keep a dialogue channel open with India to ensure that they can always bargain a deal at the cost of the agony of ordinary people of Kashmir.
-This is the same reason why the Hurriyat leadership is patronised by both Indian and Pakistani ruling classes, as they not only work as watchdogs over the entire spectrum of mass movement in the valley to prevent any revolution from sparking, they also act as the safety valve of these two allies of the US, competing over the territory, by keeping the ruling classes of both countries behind the curtain in the political arena.
+This is the same reason why the Hurriyat leadership is patronised by both Indian and Pakistani ruling classes, as they not only work as watchdogs over the entire spectrum of mass movements in the valley to prevent any revolution from sparking, they also act as the safety valves for these two allies of the US by channelising public anger through the vents of compromise.

 No political party in the valley ever took up this issue or tried to expose the complicity of the US, Pakistan and India in keeping the valley tensed and turbulent deliberately to serve their greater interests of building an anti-China military setup.
 This servility towards the US and its lackeys like Pakistan and India has oiled the palms of many political leaders in the separatist camp, who dodged all weathers to stay relevant and perched on the high seats in the valley.